UoMCS/supervisor-finder/README.md

-# supervisor-finder
+# Supervisor Finder

-Visualise supervisors and interests to help students find a supervisor
+Visualise supervisors and interests to help students find a supervisor.